pmem/pmem-rocksdb/README.md

 rely on the details of any other header files in this package.
 Those internal APIs may be changed without warning.

-Design discussions are conducted in https://www.facebook.com/groups/rocksdb.dev/
+Design discussions are conducted in https://www.facebook.com/groups/rocksdb.dev/ and https://rocksdb.slack.com/

 ## License